On this page

 Hints for handling and preparing food

-- before preparing food, and between handling raw food and ready-to-eat foods.
+- Wash and dry your hands before preparing food, and between handling raw food and ready-to-eat foods.

 - Wash raw fruit and vegetables thoroughly under running water before eating.